KaryonixX/kxdokkan-wiki/guides/how-to-inject-assets.md

 And thats it!

 After a while you should see that the Database and Assets are being Injected and you can actually keep track of the assets being downloaded.
+NOTE: v0.2 of the InjectionHost has the currently downloaded files displayed inside of the Tool.
 ![**areadb](/imgs/assetdl.png)
 ![**areadb](/imgs/dbdl.png)